LePhenix47/HRnet-Data-Table_npm-package/README.md

 width:100%;
 ```

-`DataTable--scroll`:
+`.DataTable--scroll`:

-- Explanation: This class is applied to a DataTable element when the table body needs to scroll.
+- Explanation: This class is applied to a DataTable component when the table body needs to scroll.
 It sets some layout and flex properties to achieve a scrollable table.
 - Default styling:

 ```css